Bad Blood: Secrets and Lies in a Silicon Valley Startup

 Bad Blood: Secrets and Lies in a Silicon Valley Startup is a nonfiction book by journalist John Carreyrou, released May 21, 2018.
 It covers the rise and fall of Theranos, the multibillion-dollar biotech startup headed by Elizabeth Holmes.
 The book received critical acclaim, winning the 2018 Financial Times and McKinsey Business Book of the Year Award.

-In 2016, a film adaptation was announced, to star Jennifer Lawrence, to be written by Vanessa Taylor and to be directed by Adam McKay.
+In 2021, a film adaptation was announced, to star Jennifer Lawrence, to be written by Vanessa Taylor and to be directed by Adam McKay.
+However, after seeing Amanda Seyfried's critically acclaimed performance playing Holmes in the limited series The Dropout, Lawrence exited the project.

 Development

 In late 2015, Carreyrou began a series of investigative articles on Theranos, published in The Wall Street Journal on the blood-testing startup founded by Elizabeth Holmes.
 The articles questioned the company's claim to be able to run a wide range of lab tests from a tiny sample of blood from a finger prick.
 In May 2018 Bad Blood: Secrets and Lies in a Silicon Valley Startup was published by Knopf.

 In 2021, Carreyrou released a podcast called "Bad Blood: The Final Chapter" covering the trial of Elizabeth Holmes.